shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 8. Refactoring
-	- process of incrementally improving the design of existing code AbstractBase class AccountService
+	- process of incrementally improving the design of existing code

+	- Initially - switch/case based on account type CalculateRewardPoints()
+		ERROR - what if new account type is added, CalculateRewardPoints() method has be modified each time.
+		CORRECT - create AbstractBase class and inherit from it, implementing CalculateRewardPoints() in each subclass

+	A. AbstractBase class
 		a.
-SilverAccount
+SilverAccount : AbstractBase
 		b.
-GoldAccount
+GoldAccount : AbstractBase
 		c.
-PlatinumAccoutn - each having CalculateRewardPoints() method
+PlatinumAccoutn : AbstractBase - each having CalculateRewardPoints() method calculation in its won
+			- whenever new account  needs

+	B. AccountService needs to create correct account based on type (create Factory) CORRECT - using IAccountFactory

+		public interface IAccountFactory{
+			AccountBase CreateAccount(AccountType type); // return implementation using switch statement }

-	// Refactoring - implemented by Silver, Gold, Platinum, Standard accounts have no reward points
+	C. Refactoring - implemented by Silver, Gold, Platinum, Standard accounts have no reward points CORRECT - take out reward point from base and create new interface to use with account that use it

 		// Interface can be implemented by classes that have RewardPoints interface IRewardCard
 		{
 			int RewardPoints { get; }
 		}
 		void CalculateRewardPoints(decimal amount, decimal accountBalance);

 PART II - SOLID PRINCIPLES